 How Can I Make My 2cm Slab Appear Thicker?

-On the opposite note, if you are wanting your 2cm countertop or island to appear thicker, there is a way for your fabricator to miter the edges, giving you endless possibilities when creating your edge profile.
-No need to search for a 3cm slab, you can make a 2cm material appear to be 3cm, 4cm, 5cm or thicker using this technique.
+However, if you are wanting your 2cm countertop or island to appear thicker, there is a way for your fabricator to miter the edges, giving you endless possibilities when creating your edge profile.
+No need to search for a 3cm slab, you can make a 2cm material appear to be 3cm, 4cm, 5cm, or thicker using this technique.

 What Stone Thickness Should I Use for Wall Applications?